Indiana Supreme Court upholds abortion ban, says state constitution gives only limited protections

 All five Indiana Supreme Court justices were appointed by Republican governors.

+Republican state Attorney General Todd Rokita issued a statement praising the decision: “We celebrate this day – one long in coming, but morally justified.
+Thank you to all the warriors who have fought for this day that upholds LIFE.”

 Although the court's decision strikes down the injunction blocking the ban, it wasn't immediately clear how soon the ban would take effect.
-The justices returned the case to the county judge for further action.
+The justices returned the case to the county judge for further action, and left open the possibility of a narrower challenge to the ban.

 Indiana’s abortion ban also faces a separate court challenge over claims it violates the state’s 2015 religious freedom law signed by GOP then-Gov. Mike Pence.